About difficulty swallowing or dysphagia

 Babies can have difficulty swallowing if they have a cold that’s causing a blocked nose.
-Because they need to breathe through their noses while breastfeeding or bottle-feeding, the blocked nose makes it hard for them to swallow.
+Babies need to breathe through their noses while breastfeeding or bottle-feeding, and a blocked nose makes it hard for them to swallow.

-Very occasionally a serious underlying condition might cause difficulty swallowing – for example, a weakness of the sphincter between the oesophagus and the stomach.
+Very occasionally a serious underlying condition might cause difficulty swallowing – for example, a weakness of the muscle between the oesophagus and the stomach.

 The medical term for difficulty swallowing is dysphagia.